 Metal-Rules.com: How about putting together Freak of Nature or built a new version of it?

-Mike Tramp: I met with the guys back after my last American tour and we just got together in rehearsal room and said, “That’s how we are going to meet.”
-We played on evening.
-But everybody has a life, nobody want to go out and play in a van and tour some clubs.
-I wouldn’t do a new version of Freak of Nature, because there is only one Freak of Nature.
-There is not enough money in it to bring a band together, when each individual has a family.
+Mike Tramp: I met with the guys back after my last American tour, and we just got together in a rehearsal room and said, “That’s how we are going to meet.”
+We played in the evening.
+But everybody has a life, and nobody wants to go out and play in a van and tour some clubs.
+I wouldn’t do a new version of Freak of Nature because there is only one Freak of Nature.
+There is not enough money in it to bring a band together when each individual has a family.
 It’s different if you were 21 years old.

 Metal-Rules.com: But what if you do just a few selected gigs, for example, some festivals?

-Metal-Rules.com: Have you ever thought to work again with James Lomenzo because he seems to be really active in music business?
+Metal-Rules.com: Have you ever thought of working again with James Lomenzo because he seems to be really active in the music business?

-Mike Tramp: The thing is I love James and I thought that the best thing James had done was Pride and Glory, that first album.
-I was a huge fan of it and it is still one of my favorite rock albums and then it fell apart, and James have been in 50 bands since then.
-As much as I love James, James will never be in a band that has… It’s safe for work, he will not start a band and they go in studio.
-The last I heard was he was part of this Sweet Lynch, which is like a Michael Sweet, George Lynch and Brian Tichy and James LoMenzo.
-I hear a demo and go, “Holy shit man!
+Mike Tramp: The thing is, I love James, and I thought that the best thing James had done was Pride and Glory, that first album.
+I was a huge fan of it, and it is still one of my favorite rock albums, and then it fell apart, and James has been in 50 bands since then.
+As much as I love James, James will never be in a band that has… It’s safe for work, he will not start a band, and they go to the studio.
+The last I heard was he was part of this Sweet Lynch, which is like a Michael Sweet, George Lynch and Brian Tichy, and James LoMenzo.
+I hear a demo and go, “Holy shit, man!
 You guys are doing ’80s music.”
-Then before I’ve turned the next page James is already on tour with somebody else and Brian Tichy is in a tour with two other projects.
+Then before I’ve turned the next page, James is already on tour with somebody else, and Brian Tichy is on tour with two other projects.
 So I don’t take any of that stuff seriously.
 But each on his, they are free to do whatever they want.

-Mike Tramp: You know, they call me every week “Laughs”.
-Serafino sent me message saying something like; “Mike!
+Mike Tramp: You know, they call me every week “Laughs.”
+Serafino sent me a message saying something like, “Mike!
 I want to make your career big again.”
 I’m going, “I’m happy with my career.”
-Then he sends me songs from some guy, I say, “I already done FIGHT TO SURVIVE its 30 years ago.
+Then he sends me songs from some guy; I say, “I have already done FIGHT TO SURVIVE; it was 30 years ago.
 Why would I want to do an album like that again?”
 I did a legendary rock album, that’s the way that is like football; premier league especially, English teams owned by Russian buying players and saying, “Okay!
-Now I have got the best players in the world and I’ll play good football.”
+Now I have got the best players in the world, and I’ll play good football.”
 Understanding that there is a reason why a band is like that.
 The difference between John Lennon and Paul and Ringo Starr is what makes The Beatles, even though John and Paul wrote all the songs.
-Balance; you can’t have 10 Ronaldo’s on a team it doesn’t balance.
-That’s why you can’t put super bands together and they are not super bands together, but these new bands with Doug Aldrich, Jack Blades and the drummer of Journey and Doug is a friend of mine.
+Balance; you can’t have 10 Ronaldo’s on a team; it doesn’t balance.
+That’s why you can’t put super bands together, and they are not super bands together, but these new bands with Doug Aldrich, Jack Blades, and the drummer of Journey and Doug is a friend of mine.
 But would you please tell me what great song did Doug Aldrich ever play or write?
 Just tell me one, because there isn’t any.
-This is what it is, because you’ve got cool looking hair and great thing with guitar and they don’t have “Lady of the Valley”, they don’t have “Little Fighter”.
+This is what it is because you’ve got cool-looking hair and a great thing with guitar, and they don’t have “Lady of the Valley,” they don’t have “Little Fighter.”
 I’m going to be playing 10 hits tonight, and it’s just one of those things.
 You are spoiling it.

-Metal-Rules.com: But is it entirely impossible idea that you would join some “super group” and make some “easy money” with that?
+Metal-Rules.com: But is it an entirely impossible idea that you would join some “supergroup” and make some “easy money” with that?

 Mike Tramp: Nothing is out of the question.
-But the thing is I’ve been talking to people about it, and they think that it is that easy.
-Then you go, “ok, now we put a band together”.
-And you guys all want to go out now and taste a bit of rock stars, you talk about Danes now, the second you get to Hamburg you always get “Ohhh… it’s so tough in here, it’s not as comfortable as back in Denmark where we have set of freebies.
-What is this going to sound like, you want Mike Tramp more for the name than for what I will do because I will only sing what I can and how it should sound.
-So the thing is that you go over to the guitarist and he’s [imitates guitar playing] “dunn diga diga….” and I say, “No, I’m not going to sing “Crazy Train” you know.
-You put Mike Tramp with Toni Iommi and it won’t sound like Dio.
+But the thing is, I’ve been talking to people about it, and they think that it is that easy.
+Then you go, “ok, now we put a band together.”
+And you guys all want to go out now and taste a bit of rock stars, you talk about Danes now, the second you get to Hamburg, you always get “Ohhh… it’s so tough in here, and it’s not as comfortable as back in Denmark, where we have a set of freebies.
+What is this going to sound like?
+You want Mike Tramp more for the name than for what I will do because I will only sing what I can and how it should sound.
+So the thing is that you go over to the guitarist, and he’s [imitates guitar playing] “dunn diga diga….” and I say, “No, I’m not going to sing “Crazy Train,” you know.
+You put Mike Tramp with Toni Iommi, and it won’t sound like Dio.
 I’m too strong in my own ways of singing and writing songs.
-I already tried to go across America twice with a new version of White Lion and there really wasn’t a market.
-Maybe there’s a couple good gigs like Monster of Rock cruises and stuff like that.
-Like I said to you, I personally don’t think there’s any reunion bands, of those bands I’ve played with, that are great.
-I did a show with Y&T, of course it’s only Dave Meniketti.
-Now Dave still has the identical voice, he still sings just as great and he plays a great guitar so when you’re staying out there, and of course the other guys (from Y&T) were never really well known, you feel like you are watching Y&T. Ok, so that’s an example like that.
+I already tried to go across America twice with a new version of White Lion, and there really wasn’t a market.
+Maybe there are a couple of good gigs like Monster of Rock cruises and stuff like that.
+Like I said to you, I personally don’t think there’s any reunion bands of those bands I’ve played with that are great.
+I did a show with Y&T; of course, it’s only Dave Meniketti.
+Now Dave still has the identical voice, he still sings just as great, and he plays a great guitar, so when you’re staying out there, and of course, the other guys (from Y&T) were never really well known, you feel like you are watching Y&T. Ok, so that’s an example like that.
 Journey got a new singer that sounded closer to Steve Perry than Steve Perry.
 They were always a great band.
 Then you got this…..
 W.A.S.P. has not gotten better.
 Queensryche has not gotten better.
 Dokken has not gotten any better.
 And who is in L.A.
 Guns?!
 That’s simply just the way it is.
 But you know, if the fans love that kind of stuff, I don’t know who loves going and seeing Paul Di’Anno doing like a 10th farewell tour and not remembering the lyrics and stuff like that.
 I am NOT going to go out like that.